Eight-P/BD.8P/Themes/T1/README.md

   # T1

-  Simple design with focus on improvements.
-Made with a small App window in mind.
+  Simple design with a focus on improvements and a horizontal server bar.

 </div>